Quito and 4 Day Coral I & II Cruise – North/Central Galapagos Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Beach time provides a great opportunity to snorkel and see the famous Galapagos Penguins, sea turtles and White-tipped Reef Sharks among a great variety of colorful fish.
+Bartolome Island (Dry or wet landing).
+You will discover a fascinating landscape formed by different volcanic parasitic cones – lava bombs, spatter, cinder cones – that resemble the moon.
+Going up to the summit there will be impressive views of the surrounding islands, including the eroded tuff cone Pinnacle Rock.
+You will also encounter marine iguanas, lava lizards, and blue-footed boobies.
+Beach time is a great opportunity to do snorkeling and see the famous Galapagos Penguins, sea turtles and White-tipped Reef Sharks among a great variety of colorful fish.
 For many visitors, this may turn out to be the best snorkeling experience.
 Crystal clear water is the perfect spot to appreciate the incredible marine life it has to offer.
 Due to its geographical location, the lack of vegetation is immediately noticeable however, there are pioneer plants including the endemic Tiquilia nesiotica and Chamaesyce (known as sand mat or spurge in English), lava cactus, and Scalesia bushes.
-(Duration: 1.5 hour walk/one hour snorkeling).
 Overnight aboard the ship.
 (B,L,D)

 Day 7 (Thu): Quito.